I’m often asked what is the most difficult aspect of

 We realize now that most kids will need some time to

-adjust, and that the amount of time will depend on the child, his or her
+adjust, and that the amount of time will depend on the child, their

-situation in school, the age at which he or she has left school, and so
+situation in school, the age at which they have left school, and so

 on.
 I’ve been told that it takes roughly a month of decompression time for